 We recommend overclocking these graphics cards if you feel comfortable doing so and plan to game at 4K resolution rather than on a high refresh rate 1440p monitor.
 Both AMD and Nvidia’s board partners (like EVGA and MSI) offer software with automatic overclocking capabilities that take the headache out of the process.

-You can’t go wrong with either of these cards.
-The Radeon RX 5700 XT is the better value; the GeForce RTX 2070 Super is slightly faster and supports real-time ray tracing.
-Pick your poison.
+You can’t go wrong with any of these cards.
 You can go wrong with the GeForce RTX 2080 non-Super and Radeon VII, both of which are still available for $700 or more.
-The two graphics cards we recommend here deliver roughly similar performance for much less money, while the RTX 2080 Super is faster at the same price.
+The RTX 2070 and Radeon RX 5700 XT deliver roughly similar performance for much less money, while the RTX 2080 Super is faster at the same price.

 The best 4K, 144Hz graphics card